orisai/scheduler/docs/README.md

 - `--json` - output json with job info and result

-You can also change crontab settings to use command instead:
+Alternatively, change crontab settings to use the command:

 ```
 * * * * * cd path/to/project && php bin/console scheduler:run >> /dev/null 2>&1